cpriebe/draft-priebe-ppm-dap-reportauth/draft-priebe-ppm-dap-reportauth.md

   their respective ReportShare.
 - Validate the origin_info field of the challenge contains the aggregator's hostname.
-- Validate the token, as per {{!ISSUANCE=I-D.ietf-privacypass-protocol, Section 6.4}}.
+- Validate the token, as per {{!PPISSUANCE, Section 6.4}}.
 This includes verifying the token is issued with an active Issuer Token Key.
 - Validate `token.nonce[16...31] == report.metadata.report_id`.
 See
   {{setting-report-id}}.